 Consolidated VIEs.
-The Company's consolidated VIEs include certain sponsored investment funds in which BlackRock has an investment and as the investment manager, is deemed to have both the power to direct the most significant activities of the funds and the right to receive benefits (or the obligation to absorb losses) that could potentially be significant to these sponsored investment funds.
+The Company's consolidated VIEs include certain sponsored investment products in which BlackRock has an investment and as the investment manager, is deemed to have both the power to direct the most significant activities of the products and the right to receive benefits (or the obligation to absorb losses) that could potentially be significant to these sponsored investment products.
 The assets of these VIEs are not available to creditors of the Company.
 In addition, the investors in these VIEs have no recourse to the credit of the Company.

-Consolidated VIE assets and liabilities are presented after intercompany eliminations at December 31, 2017 and 2016 in the following table:
+Consolidated VIE assets and liabilities are presented after intercompany eliminations at December 31, 2018 and 2017 in the following table: